langchain-ai/langgraph/docs/docs/concepts/langgraph_studio.md

     - [LangGraph Platform](./langgraph_platform.md)

-LangGraph Studio offers a new way to develop LLM applications by providing a specialized agent IDE that enables visualization, interaction, and debugging of complex agentic applications
+LangGraph Studio offers a new way to develop LLM applications by providing a specialized agent IDE that enables visualization, interaction, and debugging of complex agentic applications.

 With visual graphs and the ability to edit state, you can better understand agent workflows and iterate faster.
 LangGraph Studio integrates with LangSmith allowing you to  collaborate with teammates to debug failure modes.